OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/index.md

 ## Use Your Own Version of Octo

-You can bring your own version of Octo and avoid the use of installer tasks or accessing the internet by [registering Octo as a capability](/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/install-octo-capability.md).
+You can bring your own version of the Octopus CLI and avoid the use of installer tasks or accessing the internet by [registering octo as a capability](/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/install-octo-capability.md).

 ## Add a Connection to Octopus Deploy